-The object-detector package is a straightforward implementation of YOLO 3 as a way to better understand the PyTorch deep learning framework.
-I’d just wrapped a project using Joseph Redmon’s original Darknet implementation, so the implementation details were fresh in my mind.
-And Python is much easier for me to write in than C.
+The object-detector repository houses a straightforward implementation of YOLO 3 I built to better understand PyTorch.
+I’d just wrapped up a project that applied Joseph Redmon’s original Darknet YOLOv3 implementation, so the implementation details were fresh in my mind.
+And I know Python well; C not so much.

 Neo4j Database Manager (Python)

-I wrote the neo4j-db-manager tool to make it easier to manage multiple Neo4j databases while I was working on graph database projects at work.
-It’s a pretty simple tool (and might be obviated by Neo4j 4.0?), but it was handy when I needed it and even got picked up in This Week in Neo4j, which was pretty gratifying.
+I wrote the neo4j-db-manager tool to make it easier to manage multiple Neo4j databases a few years ago at work.
+It’s a pretty simple tool and might be obviated by Neo4j 4, but it was handy when I needed it.
+The project got picked up in This Week in Neo4j, too, which was pretty neat.